QuidBit/NavBit/README.md

 }
 ```

-In order to do that, five classes needs be implemented, defining all the logic of the application:
+In order to do that, six classes needs be implemented, defining all the data and logic of the application:

 ```
-class Interaction : NavBitInteraction() class InteractionHandler : NavBitInteractionHandler<Interaction>()
+class Interaction : NavBitInteraction() class NavigationState : NavBitNavigationState() class ScreenData : NavBitScreenData()

-class NavigationStateHandler : NavBitNavigationStateHandler()
+class InteractionHandler : NavBitInteractionHandler<Interaction>()

-class ScreenData : NavBitScreenData() class ScreenGenerator : NavBitScreenGenerator<ScreenData>()
+class NavigationStateHandler : NavBitNavigationStateHandler() class ScreenHandler : NavBitScreenGenerator<ScreenData>()
 ```